jacobhallberg/pytorch_stylegan_encoder/README.md

   -n 50000
   -s WP
 ```
-This will populate a directory at ./dataset_directory with 50,000 generated faces and a numpy array file called wp.npy.
+This will populate a directory at ./dataset_directory with 50,000 generated faces and a numpy file called wp.npy.
 You can then load these into the notebook to train a new model.
 Using more than 50,000 will train a better latent predictor.

 ## Explanations

-### What is StyleGAN?
+### What is a StyleGAN?
-[StyleGAN](https://github.com/NVlabs/stylegan) is a NVIDIA based work that enables the generation of high-quality images representing an image dataset with the ability to control aspects of the image synthesis.
+[StyleGAN](https://github.com/NVlabs/stylegan) is a NVIDIA based work that enables the generation of high-quality images representing the image dataset that it was trained on with the ability to control aspects of the image synthesis.

-### What are latents?
+### What are latent codes (latents)?
 Typically with generative models the latent code acts as input into the generative model and modifying the latent code modifies the output image.
 StyleGAN uses latent codes, but applies a non-linear transformation to the input latent codes z, creating a learned latent space W which governs the features of the generated output images.

-If you can control the latents you can control the features of the generated output image.
+If you can control the latent space you can control the features of the generated output image.
+This is the underlying principal that is used to transform faces in this repo.

 <img src="assets/images/latent_difference.png">